usamapervaiz/Eng_assignment/README.md

 # Eng_assignment

-Please refer to the notebook for the complete details of implementation. <br>
+Please refer to the notebook for the complete details of implementation.
+Summary given below: <br>

 The approach is comprised of following steps: <br>
 a) Determine pair-wise intersections of lines (e.g., which line intersecting which line?) <br>